Pneumonia is something we hear of commonly and it can be concerning or serious, thereby requiring the right awareness and timely action.

 Majority of pneumonia especially CAP is caused by bacteria or viruses, while rarely fungi and parasites can also be the cause.

-Among bacteria, Streptococcus pneumoniae (Pneumococcus) is the most common bacteria, while others include Haemophilus influenzae, Staphylococcus aureus, and atypical bacteria like Chlamydia pneumoniae (common in household/institutional outbreaks in children and younger adults), Mycoplasma pneumoniae and Legionella pneumoniae.
+Among bacteria, Streptococcus pneumoniae (Pneumococcus) is the most common bacteria.
+Other less common ones include Haemophilus influenzae, Staphylococcus aureus, and atypical bacteria like Chlamydia pneumoniae (common in household/institutional outbreaks in children and younger adults), Mycoplasma pneumoniae and Legionella pneumoniae.

 Psittacosis (parrot fever or ornithosis) is a rare cause of pneumonia caused by the bacterium Chlamydia psittaci and contracted from infected parrots and other birds like pigeons, sparrows, hens, macaws and ducks.